drewhearin/linux-sysadmin-questions/README.md

  * ```tee```
 > read a standard input and write to a standard output and file.
  * ```awk```
+> pattern matching and processing language
  * ```tr```
+> translate or delete characters
  * ```cut```
+> remove sections from each line of lines

  * ```tac```
+> show file from last line to first line.
  * ```curl```
+> transfer data from or to a server.
  * ```wget```
+> network downloader
  * ```watch```
+> execute a program periodically.
  * ```head```
+> output the first part of files
  * ```tail```
+> output the last part of files

 * What does an ```&``` after a command do?
+> run this command in the background.

 * What does ```& disown``` after a command do?
+> &:   puts the job in the background, that is, makes it block on attempting to read input, and makes the shell not wait for its completion.
+> <br>
+> disown:  removes the process from the shell's job control, but it still leaves it connected to the terminal.
+One of the results is that the shell won't send it a SIGHUP.
+Obviously, it can only be applied to background jobs, because you cannot enter it when a foreground job is running.
+> <br>
+> nohup:  disconnects the process from the terminal, redirects its output to nohup.out and shields it from SIGHUP.
+One of the effects (the naming one) is that the process won't receive any sent NOHUP.
+It is completely independent from job control and could in principle be used also for foreground jobs (although that's not very useful).

 * What is a packet filter and how does it work?
+>
 * What is Virtual Memory?
 * What is swap and what is it used for?
 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?